abdelrahmanalaa/AASTPortal/README.md

-AASTPortal is a Facebook messenger chatbot built with Node.js/Express and MongoDB that helps AASTians to check their results or schedule with only one click!
+AASTPortal is a Facebook messenger chatbot built with Node.js/Express, Headless Chrome and MongoDB that helps AASTians to check their results or schedule with only one click!